 Clock Tower was only released in Japan, but it's available in English thanks to fan translators.
 This game is actually suspenseful!
 Really!
 Can you believe an SNES game can freak you out?
 Clock Tower can!
 It's like a gory horror movie made into an SNES game.
 It's actually very similar to Phenomena (1985) with Jennifer Connelly.
 The premise is that you're one of several orphans who have been adopted by some guy who has a huge mansion.
 Something happens and you end up wandering around the spooky house all by yourself.
 You need to explore it and collect clues and various objects to progress deeper.
 Along the way you encounter scissor man at various points.
 You can't kill him; the only thing you can do is avoid him.
 It's scary when you encounter him.
 YES, it is scary!
 Clock Tower was very well made to be able to freak you out like that.
 You should play it in the dark with the speakers loud!
 I made the mistake of listening to it with earphones.
 See the screen shot with the bloody hands?
 It displays along with a loud scream!
-It made me jump and scream like a teenage girl at a boy band concert.
+It made me jump many times.
 Some parts of the mansion are haunted so expect to face more than just scissor man.
 The only thing I don't like about Clock Tower is that it's very short.
 You can beat it in less than 10 minutes.
 On the other hand, there are 6 different endings to give you some interesting replay value.
 What you do and what you see is crucial to be able to get a certain ending.
 The walkthroughs at GameFAQs will be able to help you there.
 But keep in mind, USING WALKTHROUGHS SHOULD BE A LAST RESORT.
 THEY WILL TOTALLY RUIN THE GAME FOR YOU.
 Oh and on more thing, don't forget to press “B” repeatedly whenever the girl's face flashes (that's “panic mode”).

 Contra games are so great!
 This one is particularly amazing.
 Not only are the graphics awesome, it takes good advantage of the SNES's mode 7 graphics.
 The levels and monsters are so eerie-looking yet so awesome.
 You gain various weapons like homing missiles, flame throwers, machine guns, and more!
 You also have a couple bombs that blow up everything on the screen.
 It's entertaining from beginning to end--non-stop alien blastin action!